SkylineCommunications/SLC-LCA-GQIMonitor/SLC-S-GQIMonitor/SLC-S-GQIMonitor/CatalogInformation/README.md

 - __User metrics__: overview of the top 10 users for each metric
 - __Extension logs__: search and inspect log entries for each extension library
  *Prerequisites: web version 10.5.9 or higher with GQI DxM*
+- __Extension metrics__: inspect metrics for each extension ad hoc data source
+ *Prerequisites: web version 10.5.9 or higher with GQI DxM*

 ![Screenshot](./Images/screenshot.png)